neo4j-examples/langchain-starter-kit/README.md

 *NOTE* the `NEO4J_URI` value can use either the neo4j or [bolt](https://neo4j.com/docs/bolt/current/bolt/) uri scheme.
 For more details on which to use, see this [example](https://neo4j.com/docs/driver-manual/4.0/client-applications/#driver-configuration-examples)

-A FastAPI server should now be running on your local port 8000/api/chat.
+Langserve should now be running on your local port 8000.

 ## Custom Database Setup
 If you would like to load your own instance with a subset of this information.
 Add your own OpenAI key to the Cypher code in the [edgar_import.cypher](edgar_import.cypher) file and run it in your instance's [Neo4j browser](https://neo4j.com/docs/browser-manual/current/).